Did you know that the Native Americans’ core beliefs about dreams are just one of the many reasons, why their culture is revered all over the world?

 Astral Travel is a technique by which the soul can leave the body for a temporary period of time and travel to the astral plane for learning and soul growth.

-Astral travel can be done both during conscious waking state and unconscious dream state.
+Astral travel can be done both during the conscious waking state and unconscious dream state.

 Many people have done astral travel during their sleep without even realizing it.
 It is undertaken by the soul itself to progress rapidly on its spiritual evolution journey.